noufi0099/affiliate-marketing/README.md

   sales–stores sales data
   commissions–stores commissions data

-index page is the first page
+index page is the first page.
+sql data is in the folder.